ruttennicky/n-frontend-wp/readme.md

 Setup a virtual host if you're working on a local machine

 ### Step 7
+Navigate to wp-content > themes > customerx and duplicate and rename the folder to your customer's name (don't use spaces or weird chars in your folder name).

+### Step 8
-Using your command line interface, navigate to the: wp-content > themes > ndigital and execute:
+Using your command line interface, execute in the new theme folder:
 ```
 yarn install
 ```
 > Note: for this you'll need Node JS and Yarn (and Homebrew possibly)

-### Step 8
-Rename the theme's folder to the clients name (don't use spaces or weird chars in your folder name).

 ## Step 9
-Using your command line interface, execute in the theme folder:
+Use Gulp to compile CSS, JS and optimize images.
 ```
 gulp serve
 ```